jeffrichley/algokit/docs/index.md

 Get a feel for the types of problems each family tackles before diving in.

-#### Classic Dynamic Programming
+#### Dynamic Programming
 Break complex problems into overlapping subproblems with optimal substructure.
 Ideal for tasks like path finding, resource allocation, and sequence analysis.

+**Available Algorithms:**
+- [Fibonacci Sequence](algorithms/dynamic-programming/fibonacci.md) - Complete implementation with multiple approaches

-#### Reinforcement Learning (Model-Free)
+#### Reinforcement Learning
 Learn policies through trial and error when environment dynamics are unknown.
 Useful for game playing, robotics, and other sequential decision-making tasks.

-#### Hierarchical Reinforcement Learning
+#### Hierarchical RL
 Introduce temporal abstraction via options or subgoals to manage long-horizon tasks more efficiently.

+#### Control
+Design feedback-driven controllers for dynamic systems, including PID, adaptive, and sliding mode approaches.

+#### Model Predictive Control
+Solve constrained optimization problems over a moving horizon to compute control actions, balancing performance and safety.

+#### Planning
+Search state spaces for action sequences that achieve goals in robotics and AI planning domains.

+#### Gaussian Process Modeling
+Model functions with quantified uncertainty using Bayesian regression—great for surrogate modeling, regression, and Bayesian optimization.

 #### Dynamic Movement Primitives
 Encode smooth, reusable motion trajectories as stable dynamical systems, enabling robots to adapt motions to new goals and timings.

-#### Gaussian Process Modeling
-Model functions with quantified uncertainty using Bayesian regression—great for surrogate modeling, regression, and Bayesian optimization.

 #### Real-Time Control
 Design fast, feedback-driven controllers such as PID or Kalman filters for systems with tight latency requirements.

-#### Model Predictive Control
-Solve constrained optimization problems over a moving horizon to compute control actions, balancing performance and safety.

-#### Classical Planning Algorithms
-Search state spaces for action sequences that achieve goals in robotics and AI planning domains.

 ## Quick Start